wangyida/gm-cml/README.md

 Copyright (c) 2017, Yida Wang
 All rights reserved.

+Please see our [paper](https://arxiv.org/abs/1705.08590) for more details about the method and data.

 ## Author info
-Yida Wang, Ph.D candidate in Technischen Universität München (TUM), Munchen, Deutschland.
+Yida Wang, Ph.D candidate in Technischen Universität München (TUM), München, Deutschland.
 [read more](https://wangyida.github.io/)

 ## Figures in the paper